exploring self-realization, sacred personhood, and full humanity

 Marc Chagall, Lovers with Half Moon, 1926

 It’s the ultimate “beatific vision.”
 He’s never seen anything more beautiful… the zenith of “unity, harmony, and clarity”...
-Suddenly, everything's as it should be, all is in order, nothing is lacking, with all desires satisfied... as the heavens open with her accepting smile.
+Suddenly, everything's as it should be, all is in order, "all snowflakes fall to their appointed place," nothing is lacking, with all desires satisfied... as the heavens open with her accepting smile.

 who could ask for anything more...